 Who can I talk to?

 The UROP staff is available to answer questions on finding a student, finding a mentor, and preparing research proposals, or any other matters related to undergraduate research.
 In addition, we maintain information on current opportunities across campus and summer research opportunities across the nation.
 Feel free to contact us by phone (617-353-2020), email (email@example.com), or in person.
-The office is located at 143 Bay State Road and is open from 9 am to 5 pm Monday through Friday.
+The office is located at 143 Bay State Road.
 We look forward to meeting you!